gracebrownecodes/pedsnet-github-amia/README.md

-# Development of PEDSNet Data Extraction Code Using GitHub
+# Promoting Data Quality in a Clinical Data Research Network Using GitHub
 ### Abstract and supporting code for an AMIA 2015 submission

 #### Output Files: